OSGP/Documentation/Opensourcecommunity/Governance.md

 * Vacancy - Open Smart Grid Platform foundation seat

 If you would like to join the community council, please contact us!
 Mention @OSGP/communitycouncil in an github issue.
-The (online) community council meetings will happen once a month.
+The (online) community council meetings will happen when needed.

-With the open smart grid platform we intend to have the right balance between a benevolent Dictator and a Formal Meritocracy to prevent unwanted dictators and everlasting discussions.
-The basic idea is to make decisions based on consensus.
-If this takes too long, the community council can be asked to make a decision.

 ###Maintainers
 Maintainers are responsible for maintaining parts of the code-base.
 Maintainers have the following responsibilities